New AirPods Pro rival lets you track heartbeat — and detects sitting posture

-The new true wireless earbuds come with active noise cancellation (ANC) up to 40dB, along with some nifty health monitoring features, including heart monitoring when exercising.
+The new true wireless earbuds come with active noise cancellation (ANC) up to 40dB, along with some nifty health monitoring features, including heart monitoring when exercising and the ability to detect posture.

 - Best wireless earbuds 2021: the best Bluetooth earbuds and in-ear headphones

-On it official product page, Amazfit says that the PowerBuds Pro can use an accelerometer to detect your posture, amongst its other fitness tracking features.
+On its official product page, Amazfit says that the PowerBuds Pro can use an accelerometer to detect your posture, amongst its many other interesting fitness tracking features.
 It does this by gauging the sitting angle of your spine, then signaling to users whether they’ve been sitting in the same position for too long.
-If you have been adopting a bad posture, then, the PowerBuds Pro can prod you to make a small spinal adjustment.
+If it decides that you've been adopting a bad posture, the PowerBuds Pro can prompt you to make a small spinal adjustment to correct the arch in your back.

 Another feature we really like here at T3 is the PowerBuds Pro’s ability to begin auto-tracking speed, time, distance and how many calories you burn during a particular bout of exercise.
 Besides the AirPod Pro's lack of ability to do this, it's a feature that's sorely lacking from several other big names in the true wireless earbud game, including the original Apple Airpods.